 Coverage for dependents may continue for some time after your death.
 See the Special coverage options after your plan coverage ends section for more information.

-Why would we suspend paying claims or end your and your dependents' coverage?
+Why would we suspend paying claims or end your coverage?

 We will give you 30 days advance written notice if we suspend paying your claims.